-DO you have any idea how many Tasmanian devils are left in the world and how many have died of tumor disease to date?
+in the world and how many have died of tumor disease to date?
 I hope not!
 In this article we’ll study Tasmanian devil population, its dynamics as well as future prospects of the devil’s extinction.
 You’ll be able to learn the precise factors which have caused the devil’s population to decline particularly over the past three decades.
 Nonetheless, the current population size of devils is estimated at 10,000 to 25,000 individuals in the wild.
-Let’s now dig deeper and find out how many Tasmanian devils are left in the world 2018.

-Tasmanian Devil Population – How Many Tasmanian Devils are Left in the Wild
+Tasmanian Devil Population 2021-22 – How Many Tasmanian Devils are Left in the Wild?

 - Researchers studied the population size of Tasmanian devil in the mid-1990s and they estimated at 130,000 – 150,000